skmalm/frontend-nanodegree-arcade-game/README.md

 Basic clone of the classic arcade game Frogger.
 This was built as a project for Udacity's Front End Web Development Nanodegree.

+## Getting started

+To play, download the entire repository, then open index.html in a web browser.
+I've currently only tested the game with Google Chrome, so I'd recommend using Chrome for now.

 ## How to Play

 Use the arrow keys to move the player character.
 Try to reach the water without hitting any bugs!
 If you hit a bug, you lose and your player character's position will be reset.
 If you reach the water, you have won and your player character's position will also be reset.